Context is everything.

 Last fall, with the release of her mother’s taped oral history, when ABC news anchor Diane Sawyer gently asked Caroline Kennedy about stories of her father’s infidelities, the daughter honestly, plainly responded that whatever did or did not happen was “between them.”
 It was no evasion, no apology – just the rational truth.

-Yes, the most shocking truth about JFK and Marilyn Monroe is that there’s a chance there was no affair.
+Yes, the most shocking truth about JFK and Marilyn Monroe is that there was likely no affair.

 - Jackie’s Husband & the Onassis Mistress: When John F. Kennedy and Maria Callas Got Together (and Marilyn Monroe) (carlanthonyonline.com)